thoth-station/thoth-station.github.io/_j/cve_warning.md

 information in justifications for known vulnerabilities associated with the resolved version.

-If a project has known considerably large vulnerabilities reported, it might indicate a possible future vulnerability disclosures.
+If a project has a large number of vulnerabilities reported, it might indicate a possible future vulnerability disclosures.
 It might worth to keep an eye on the application that uses the given project and be additionally guided with respect to security.
 See Thoth's [security